energietransitie/twomes-p1-gateway-firmware/README.md

 # P1 Poort logger
-Firmware for ESP32 to read and parse data from Smart meter and send to backoffice trough HTTP POST
+Firmware for ESP32 to read and parse data from Smart meter, receive data from other measurement devices trough ESPNOW, and send all this data to the backoffice trough HTTPS POST

 ## TODO's and considerations
 * ~~Parse P1 data~~